mustafa0taru/postgres-dbt-airbyte-redshift-looker/README.md

-# Postgresql to redshift data migration
+# Postgresql to Redshift data migration